distributive/Sahasrara/README.md

 * When a feature is ready to be merged into the bot, make a pull request from the feature branch to the main repo
 * Before making a pull request, make sure your branch is up to date with main (and that it compiles and complies with `ormolu`) so that it can be merged without hassle
 * Write comments!
 This project will be maintained by many people, and it can be difficult to work out what others' code does
+* To communicate with the maintainers, please join the Tabletop discord server and join the #computers-were-a-mistake channel

 ## Setup from Scratch